szahn/terraform-aws-automation/README.md

 # miniproject-ZAHN-STUART

-# How It Works
+# Overview

-A Docker container is utilized as a Terraform build container.
-The container mounts a local temporary folder to share Terraform state and SSH Keys.
+Docker is utilized to run a Terraform build container.
+The container mounts a local plan and temporary folders to share Terraform state and SSH Keys.
 The entry point initializes terraform.
 The `deploy` make command will use the build container to apply the terraform plan.
 The plan creates a typical VPC, with internet gateway, a route table, private and public subnets, security group allowing HTTP Port 80 traffic to the client IP, and IAM role with access to S3.
-The Node.JS server source code is uploading to a private S3 bucket.
+The Node.JS server source code is uploaded to a private S3 bucket.
 When the EC2 instance is created, user data copies the Node JS source from S3, and installs the server as a service.
 During the EC2 instantiation, The user data script may take 30-60 seconds to install dependencies.
 Terraform will print the public IP address of the Node server when the plan is complete.
+Visit that url when the user data script finished to view the response json.

 # Prerequisites